 Before submitting your course, you need to understand how the Ways of Thinking, Ways of Doing (Ways) program works.
-Please visit the About webpage to learn what the Ways general education breadth requirement is about, what is required of students, and how the Ways program works with other programs and majors.
+Please visit the About webpage to learn about the Ways general education breadth requirement, what is required of students, and how the Ways program works with other programs and majors.

 You may submit a new course for Ways certification at any time.
 Courses are reviewed on a rolling monthly basis and uploaded to Explore Courses on a rolling basis.
 If you want a course to appear in Explore Courses at the beginning of Open Enrollment, you must submit the course no later than the quarterly deadline below.
 Occasionally, we may contact you to request a bit more information.
 Courses which have been previously certified for Ways do not need to be resubmitted at this time.

 The deadline for submitting new courses for academic year 2020-21 is as follows:

 - Winter Quarter - Friday, October 23, 2020

 - Spring Quarter - Friday, January 29, 2021